-May 18, 2017 — Descendants of the Past, Ancestors of the Future will screen as part of the Asian Heritage Month Film Festival in Toronto, Canada on Sunday, May 27, 2017, at 1pm.
-The event takes place at Innis Town Hall Theatre at the University of Toronto.
-The event, with the theme Unity in Diversity: Fusion of Communities in Canada, features a short film showcase followed by a Q&A with director Albert M. Chan and actress Tina Chen.
-The event continues with a panel discussion with director Nayani Thiyagarajah and a screening of her feature documentary Shadeism: Digging Deeper.
-Admission is free.
+May 27, 2017 — Descendants of the Past, Ancestors of the Future screened as part of the Asian Heritage Month Film Festival in Toronto, Canada on Sunday, May 27, 2017.
+The event took place at Innis Town Hall Theatre at the University of Toronto.
+The event, with the theme Unity in Diversity: Fusion of Communities in Canada, featured a short film showcase followed by a Q&A with director Albert M. Chan and actress Tina Chen.
+The event continued with a panel discussion with director Nayani Thiyagarajah and a screening of her feature documentary Shadeism: Digging Deeper.

 The event is presented by the Asian Heritage Month—Canadian Foundation for Asian Culture (Central Ontario) Inc. in partnership with Reelworld Film Festival and is programmed by Gave Lindo, Executive Director of Reelworld Film Festival.
 Asian Heritage Month Festival is partially funded by the Government of Canada through the Department of Canadian Heritage and the Social Sciences and Humanities Research Council.

 October 11, 2015 — Descendants of the Past, Ancestors of the Future screened at the Atlanta Asian Film Festival today at Cisco Auditorium at Georgia Gwinnett College.
 Atlanta Asian Film Festival, Inc is a 501 (c) 3 non-profit organization dedicated to educating the Atlanta community about the rich diversity of Asian Pacific culture through films and movies.